 The right color-themed activities give preschool aged children the opportunity to explore the wonderful world of color.
 These hand-picked color crafts and activities for preschool teach kids about color recognition and how color mixing works using a variety of techniques like art projects and science experiments.

-Incorporating color play ideas in math, science and art projects not only boost cognitive development and visual perception skills, it brings a rainbow of fun to every preschooler's day!
+Incorporating color play ideas in math, science and art projects not only boosts cognitive development and visual perception skills, it brings a rainbow of fun to every preschooler's day!

 Note: this post contains affiliate links.
-Purchases made through these links may earn commission.
+Purchases made through these links earn commission from qualifying purchases.

 Explore a Single Color in Art